Server data from the Official MCP Registry

 中文 | English

-ssh-session-mcp is a persistent SSH PTY session manager for MCP clients.
-It gives the user and the AI the same terminal session, adds a browser viewer, tracks who typed what, and keeps long-running SSH work manageable instead of stateless.
+ssh-session-mcp gives the user and the AI the same SSH PTY session, adds a browser viewer, tracks who typed what, and makes long-running remote work manageable instead of stateless.

 ssh-session-mcp focuses on the missing runtime layer: